mint cultivation farming guide for beginners

 Analyze the soil at a laboratory.
 It will make you sure about mineral deficiencies and excesses, organic status, and carbon ratios.
 You must know the PH balance.
 You must maintain soil fertility levels in acceptable ranges before starting a soil-building program.

 Correct the soil pH according to analysis and soil type.
-In addition, you must plan for fertilization according to whether the crop will be grown inorganically or organically.
+In addition, you must plan for fertilization according to whether the crop will be grown organically or organically.
 Apply suitable soil preparation practices according to the farming operation.
-Such as rip, plow, disc, harrow, contour, etc.
+Such as rip, plough, disc, harrow, contour, etc.

 You must apply proper fertilization in mint cultivation to achieve a good crop.
-Hence, nitrogen fertilization is essential for foliage stimulation and improving the flavor and quality of the oil.
+Hence, nitrogen fertilization is essential for foliage stimulation and improving the flavour and quality of the oil.

 Peppermint requires frequent and adequate irrigation.
 It is used to supplement rainfall.
 When the plants are fully developed they are watered at least three times a week.